 - The insulated bottle does not store hot liquids, we assume since the VitaBead diffuser is compatible with cold water only.
 ThermoFlask and other leading brands keep hot beverages for up to 12 hours.

 - It’s difficult for us to trust that the DYLN bottle keeps cold beverages for up to 24 hours.
 We’ve reviewed a long list of stainless steel insulated water bottles, and most secondary brands can’t keep up with the leaders.
-Since DYLN suddenly emerged with an insulated bottle, and their original bottle has mostly bad reviews, we don’t consider their insulated bottle a reliable option.
+Since DYLN suddenly emerged with an insulated bottle, and their original bottle has mostly negative feedback, we don’t consider their insulated bottle a reliable option.

 - DYLN’s advertising claims are far-fetched, and the technology for this bottle is old.
 I purchased the same type of bottle in 2010 and was 100% dissatisfied.
 The mineral infusion technology is questionable and does not filter your water.
 In the end, the water tastes funny.

 - Why not buy alkaline bottled water since the DYLN bottle requires filtered water to use?

 - DYLN claims that its bottle makes “hydrogen-rich” water.
 We find this highly unlikely.
 The preferred ways to make molecular hydrogen-rich water with proven therapeutic value are with a hydrogen water generator or top-of-the-line water ionizer.
 In our opinion, DYLN threw this word out there to attract buyers who have heard of molecular hydrogen water benefits yet don’t understand how it’s made.